MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/README.md

 ![](img/task2_1.png)
 ![](img/task2_2.png)

 3. [Task #3](https://github.com/olgOk/CohortProject_2020/blob/master/Project_3_Franck_Condon_Factors/Task3.ipynb) In this part, we calculated the FCFs of the molecule using vibronic sampling.
 We simulated Gaussian Boson Sampling (GBS) that allowed to calculate FCFs using a quantum circuit.
+In order to simulate a sample, we, first, have to apply the sequense of gates, measure the resulted energy, and contribute it to the spectrum.
+We ran these simulation over many samples.
+The plots beneath reflect these simulations for the n=10, 100, 1000, 20000 number of samples starting from the top plot.
+One can conclude that the larger pick coressponds to the state with the higher FCF.
+Analyzing the plots, we can infer that spectrum starts to converge from the n=100 samples.

 ![](img/10.png)
 ![](img/100.png)